 The learning experience on The Startup Bus is hard to imagine in any other format.
 Three long days together on the bus and a few in Austin gives you a much more time to devote to your startup effort.
 You pitch your product over and over again.
 Product ideas have more time to transform, iterate and pivot.
 My biggest take away from Startup Bus is how much the concepts can change.

 Our project started as a points system for doing good deeds that feed into LinkedIn.
 We added the "pay it forward" aspect very quickly.
 A few hours later I drew on the bus window what was to become the Givingline infographic.
 For a few hours it was difficult to move forward.
-There was a problem a problem with the team meshing and with the point system.
+There was a problem with the team meshing and with the point system.
 We knew that many people don't want to boast about their giving.

 We simplified.
 We pivoted.
 We worked on a viable product.
 The point system was gone.
 LinkedIn was no longer a consideration.
 Our team also reduced from three to two.
 It was uncertain how the revised concept would work, if at all.
 The bus schedule pushed us to do a prototype.